Neuro-Spectral Architectures for Causal Physics-Informed Networks: Experimental details

 The vector field to be learned by \method{} is defined as:

 where $\hu = (\hat{u},\hat{v})$, the weight $\epsilon = 1$ and the entries of the matrix $M$ as defined in \eqref{eq:matrixM}.
 Using a simplified version of $\mathcal{F}_\theta$ that takes only $\hat{u}$ as input accelerates learning, as $\hat{v}$ does not influence the equation, and also enables a more compact model.
-The heterogeneous three-layer medium, depicted in Fig.~\ref{fig:domainswavepropagation_3layers}, has its velocity field defined as
+The velocity fields may be visualized below, in \autoref{fig:domainswavepropagation}.

-To train the NeuSA model, we simulate an infinite domain by extending the original spatial region from $[-2,2]\times[-2,2]$ to $[-4,4]\times[-4,4]$.
+To train the NeuSA model, we simulate an infinite domain by extending the original spatial region from $[-2,2]^d$ to $[-4,4]^d$.
 The extensions of the original domain are designed to ensure that, within the simulation's temporal window, any reflected waves do not re-enter the original region of interest.
-This effectively prevents boundary artifacts from interfering the solution.
-We use $201\times201$ basis elements and integrate over $201$ time steps, creating a grid with a spatial step of $\Delta x = \Delta y = 0.04$ and a temporal step of $\Delta t = 0.01$.
+This effectively prevents boundary artifacts from interfering with the solution.
+We use $201^d$ basis elements and integrate over $201$ time steps, creating a grid with a spatial step of $\Delta x = \Delta y = 0.04$ and a temporal step of $\Delta t = 0.01$.
 For the spectral decomposition, we adopt a cosine basis.

-For the baseline models, we set the initial condition weight to $10^3$ (on both Dirichlet boundary condition and first-order initial condition.
-See Eq.
+For the baseline models, we set the initial condition weight to $10^3$ (on both Dirichlet boundary condition and first-order initial condition, see Eq.
 (11) in the main text).
 This weighting led to consistently improved accuracy across experiments.

 The ground-truth solution is calculated using a standard finite central difference scheme for the second derivatives with order $8$ in the space and order $2$ in time \cite{devito-compiler}, with a spatial step of $0.01$ and a time step of $0.001$.
 The domain was also extended to simulate an infinite domain.